South Luzon Expressway: Expansion and rehabilitation

+During the construction of Skyway Stage 2 from 2009 to 2011, there were traffic disruptions on the Bicutan–Alabang section.
+The use of the sosrobahu method to build and position the bridge piers helped mitigate these disruptions.

-One year and six months after the Alabang Viaduct was rehabilitated and widened and eleven months after the completion of rehabilitation and modernization of the expressway's Alabang–Calamba section, the operation and maintenance of the expressway was transferred from the government-owned Philippine National Construction Corporation (PNCC) to South Luzon Tollways Corporation (SLTC) and Manila Toll Expressway Systems (MATES) on May 2, 2010.
+Two years after the expressway was connected to the STAR Tollway, and eleven months after the completion of widening, rehabilitation and modernization of the expressway's Alabang–Calamba section, the operation and maintenance of the expressway was transferred from the government-owned Philippine National Construction Corporation (PNCC) to SLTC, now known as SMC SLEX, Inc. and Manila Toll Expressway Systems (MATES) on May 2, 2010.